Lactarius pubescens: Ectomycorrhizae

 The ectomycorrhizae that L. pubescens forms in association with Betula pendula and Populus tremuloides has been grown in pure culture and described scientifically.

 Similar species

 Lactarius scoticus Berk. & Broome is a small morphological mimic of L. pubescens, growing in arctic-alpine birch.
-L. pubescens is often mistaken for L. torminosus which has larger spores (7–10 by 6–8 µm).
+L. pubescens is often mistaken for L. torminosus which has larger spores (7–10 by 6–8 μm).
+Certain identification may require microscopic or genetic analysis.